BenJuan26/OpenSkyStacker/README.md

 ## Setup

-Qt and OpenCV are required for this project.
-Instructions on how to install OpenCV with Qt on Linux and Windows can be found [here](https://wiki.qt.io/OpenCV_with_Qt).
+Qt 5 is required for this project.
+In order to prevent some relatively severe memory issues, building for 64-bit is required.

 ## Building